 It’s hard enough to cultivate awareness.
 We drown in our own ineptitude to sort and curate the noise.
-Spiralling out of control, we gravitate to the bite-sized headline.
+Spiraling out of control, we gravitate to the bite-sized headline.

 Lacking interest in context, we are too impatient to go deeper.
 Like fast food, we consume information and move on, having forgotten what crap we engulfed.

 The internet can make your brain swell so big that it squeezes out the need for interpretation.
 Nothing sticks nor lasts longer than a Twitter trend.
 Consuming less and understanding more seems to be the only antidote.

 A return to trusted sources

 In a time of chaos, those that provide structure and synthesis re-emerge.
 Trusted publications like The New York Times or Wall Street Journal become bulwarks of fact-checked news where we can believe what we read.
 Meanwhile, confidence in social media sources is sinking.

 We can’t call ‘fake news’ to everything we disagree with.
 Such criticism undermines the credibility of opposing viewpoints that help weed out bias.
 Curation is still human and analytical; beware the bots.